The College of Winterhold, of the Province of Skyrim, Tamriel || 2nd of Morningstar

 True to my assessments, Onmund and Brelyna are as fresh-faced as their voices implied.
 Both are clad in fur-lined robes, fur hoods over their heads.
 They look like they’ve been inside for some time, the fur clinging to their clothing dry as bark.
 Brelyna’s wide-angled and vibrantly red eyes are widened upon me, her body frozen as if she's just seen a Daedra.
 She clutches a book in the crook of one of her arms - what is it with everyone carrying books out in the open here? - the cover of which I cannot see.
 There are the faintest traces of age lines on her face, indicating she must be as young as her voice implies.
 By my estimation, she’s not even a century old.
 The light absorbs into her skin, diffusing the grey and almost making it hard to tell her Dunmer heritage.

-“So, it appears your superior has already acquainted you with my presence here,” I begin, bowing slightly to step forward from the doorway.
-This building was clearly not made with Altmer at the forefront of consideration.
+“So, it appears your superior has already acquainted you with my presence here,” I begin, having to bow slightly to step forward from the doorway.
 My voice is raspy from sleep and dehydration, giving me an edge that works to intimidate the two mages.
 “Although, I'm afraid I must issue a correction.
 I am not an assistant to the Archmage.”
 I straighten and cross my arms in front of them, holding both of their rapt attentions.
 “I’m here as an advisor.
 The Dominion wishes to promote relations between us and your College, and I have been chosen as their representative.”
 Arms still crossed, I begin a slow walk over to the two novices.
 My long legs eat up the short distance in a matter of seconds, and I feel like a predator stalking prey.
 Prey who know full well there is a predator in their midst.
 “You two would do well to remember that.
 I then realize I need to make my purpose here clearer for them.
 "Whether the two of you are here because you think you'll save the world, or you're only in this for youselves, know that I'll be watching all of you very closely."

 Brelyna visibly gulps, and Onmund takes a deep breath before steeling himself to say, "Whatever you say."
 I can't stop my face from working itself into a scowl.
 If these are the newest recruits of the College, I'm not looking forward to what the rest of this sorry group consists of.
 They appear to be weak, and lacking in backbone.
 And I have yet to meet the sole cat in this group, J'zargo.
 It means my work has been cut out for me, as at least these two require the lowest possible amount of intimidation and coercion to get anything from them.
 The cat will be low-hanging fruit.
 If I even suggest there will be something of value in exchange for information, he will sing like the songbirds of Wasten Coridale.
 However, I'm getting ahead of myself.
 There will be plenty of time for this later.
-Not wanting to waste more time conversing with these two, I make to leave.
-I'm in front of the door when I stop, remembering something I almost missed during their conversation.
+I'd rather not stand here and waste any more time attempting to speak to them, so I make to leave.
+I'm in front of the door when I stop, suddenly remembering something I almost missed during their conversation.

 "I believe one of you mentioned a mage by the name of 'Ira'," I say with my back facing them.
-The Redguard journeyman mage, whom I have yet to meet, inexplicably rooming with a bunch of lower-ranking mages.
-A conundrum I aim to get to the bottom of, though I doubt his skill level even comes close to my own.
+The Redguard journeyman, whom I have yet to meet, inexplicably rooming with a bunch of lower-ranking mages.
+A conundrum I aim to get to the bottom of, though I have no expectations of magical proficiency to match my own.
 His room is next to mine, and I don't believe I heard any indication that he had returned to their room the night before.
 I can't pinpoint what is making me seek out this mage in particular, but there must be a reason this mage outranks their colleagues.
 It makes little sense for someone stronger to still be housed with their lessers.
 At the very least, I reason, it is imperative I build a photographic memory of who these people are.
 And after this encounter with Brelyna and Onmund, I feel that I've seen enough of the novices to know they by and large won't be worth my time.
 Not for now, at any rate.
 Turning around, I find that neither Brelyna nor Onmund have moved from their spots.
 They seem to be waiting for me to leave before doing or saying anything else.
 "You will tell me where I might find this individual."

 It seems to take them several seconds to register that I requested something of them.
 Onmund opens his mouth and turns back to glance at Brelyna, who gives him a panicked look.
 Brelyna opens her mouth, but Onmund is quicker to respond than she is.
 "I last saw Ira in the Hall of the Elements.
 S-staying behind after we left, waiting for Tolfdir I think."
 I don't miss the stutter in Onmund's voice.
 I can't tell if he's telling me the truth, or telling me what I want to hear that will translate into me getting out of the Hall faster.
 Without another word, I walk out of the door and step into the College's frigid courtyard.